Night of Champions (2012): Storylines

-The professional wrestling matches at Night of Champions featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised eight matches, including one on the Pre-Show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 One featured match involved champion Sheamus against Alberto Del Rio for the World Heavyweight Championship.
 Upon being defeated by Sheamus again at SummerSlam, Del Rio felt that because the referee did not see that his foot was on the bottom rope during the pin, he deserved another chance at the championship.
 Sheamus felt that Del Rio had enough chances to beat him and said that Randy Orton, who just returned from suspension, deserved a chance at the championship.
 Del Rio defeated Orton to earn a title match at the event.

 Another highly promoted match was CM Punk defending the WWE Championship against John Cena.
-At Raw 1000 when Cena cashed in his Money in the Bank briefcase against Punk and failed to win the championship due to interference by Big Show that resulted in a disqualification.
+At Raw 1000, Cena cashed in his Money in the Bank briefcase against Punk and failed to win the championship due to interference by Big Show that resulted in a disqualification.
 This led to a triple threat match at SummerSlam featuring Punk, Cena, and Show, which Punk won.
 The following night on Raw, Punk was granted the right to choose his challenger at Night of Champions.
 He announced that he would face John Cena on the condition that he would admit on live television that Punk was the "best in the world" but Cena refused.
-The following week on Raw, Raw General Manager AJ Lee announced that Punk would defend the title against Cena at the event.
+The following week, Raw General Manager AJ Lee announced that Punk would defend the title against Cena at the event.